zerotypic/wasg-register/README.md

 Please see [this article](https://medium.com/@zerotypic/making-wireless-sgx-work-on-linux-92216c66fdb7) for more information.

+## NOTICE: wasg-register doesn't seem to be working right now due to changes to the API.

 ## User ID Requirement

 Currently, this script can probably only be used by Singapore citizens, as it